-Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors reportthat:
+Pursuant to Section 134(5) of the Companies Act 2013 Board of Directors confirm that:

 (a) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed and that no material departures have been made from the same.

-(b) they have selected such accounting policies and applied them consistently and madejudgments and estimates which are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2019 and of the profit &loss account of the Company for year ended on that date.
+(b) t hey have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitand loss of the Company for that period.

-(e) they have laid down internal financial controls to be followed by the Company andsuch internal financial controls are adequate and effective.
+(e) they have laid down internal financial controls to be followed by the Company andsuch internal financial controls are adequate and are operating effectively.